lbliii/milodocs/exampleSite/content/_index.md

  {{%prod%}} is a [Hugo](https://gohugo.io/) theme made for **documentation engineers** and **technical writers**, by one.

- (Oh, and in case you are wondering --- Milo is inspired by my Russian Blue cat.)
+ (Oh, and in case you are wondering --- my Russian Blue cat Milo inspired this theme!)

   {{<quicklinks>}}